pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 A product is anything sold via pretix: tickets, gift cards, t-shirts and so on.
 We will be selling a variety of products in our shop.
+It is not possible to create dates without preparing the products that we will sell for those dates first.

 In this article, we will cover the process of creating the following products and making them available in our shop:

  - a basic [admission ticket](products.md#creating-and-editing-products)